Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 • Static and dynamic code analysis, penetration testing, and fuzz testing are examples of security testing techniques that assist in locating and addressing software vulnerabilities during the development and deployment stages, guaranteeing a solid and safe architecture.

-71. How do you handle secure error handling and exception management within your architecture designs?
+71. How is secure error handling and exception management addressed in architecture?

 Ans: